childrenofhope/childrenofhope/about/teachers.md

 <div class="ui hidden divider"></div>

 <p>
   Hello!
 I am thrilled about being a part of the Children of Hope Preschool.
 I will be an assistant teacher in the Duckling class.
-Children bring such joy and adventure.
+I have been an assistant in the toddler classroom since 2022.
 I look forward to watching your amazing children grow.
 </p>

 <p>